Overview of Custody, Paternity & Child Support

-People often wonder how long the custody process will take.
+How long will my case take?
 There is no easy answer to that question since all cases are different.
-If you and the other parent can agree to most or all of terms, the case can be finished fairly quickly.
-If you and the other parent cannot agree on very many things, you may have to go to court several times before the final order can be granted.
+If the parents can agree to most or all of terms, the case can be finished fairly quickly.
+If the parents cannot agree on very many things, you may have to go to court several times before the judge can make a final decision.
 The following chart maps out the steps to a final custody order and some different paths that a custody case may follow.

 When a man and woman are married and have a child, the husband is presumed to be the child’s father.
 When an unmarried couple has a child, paternity can be established through one of the following ways:

 Voluntary Declaration of Paternity: If a mother and father agree that the man is the legal father of the child, they can sign a Declaration of Paternity.
 This is usually signed at the hospital when the baby is born.
 Both parents can sign the form later in person at the Office of Vital Records or at the Southern Nevada Health District.

 District Attorney Family Support Division: The Division can file a case to establish paternity and child support at no cost to either party.
 Their office does not handle custody or visitation matters.
 Visit District Attorney Family Support for more information about the services they provide.

 Complaint to Establish Paternity: Parents may file a case with the family court to establish paternity.
 The judge can determine paternity based on DNA testing or other statutory presumptions.
 The judge usually has to set child support once paternity is established.
 The judge may or may not also decide custody and visitation as part of the case.